What is a US Visa?

 Whether you are applying for the first time or renewing your visa, you will use the same application process:

-Review the instructions on the website of the US Embassy or Consulate where you will apply to determine if the IW is available and if you qualify.
+Review the instructions on the US Embassy or Consulate website where you will apply to determine if the IW is available and if you qualify.

-Typically visas cannot be renewed while you are in the US unless you qualify for automatic revalidation or if the embassy/consulate for your country waives the visa interview.
+Typically, visas cannot be renewed while in the US unless you qualify for automatic revalidation or if the embassy/consulate for your country waives the visa interview.
 This is at the discretion of consular officers and is not guaranteed.

-It is recommended to apply early for visa renewal visa, and well in advance of your anticipated travel date.
+• It is recommended to apply early for visa renewal and well in advance of your anticipated travel date.

 Renewing Visa as a Third Country National

 Applying for a visa in a country that is not your home country (“third” country) can be more difficult than applying at home.
 You may need to prove that you have continuously maintained lawful immigration status during your time in the US or be sent back home to your country to apply for the visa.
-Since refusal in a third country is more likely to occur than in your home country, you should plan well in advance for your date of travel.
+Since refusal in a third country is more likely to occur than in your home country, you should plan well in advance for your travel date.

 The Department of State (DOS), which operates embassies and consulates worldwide, prefers that applicants apply for visas in their home countries.

-Any third-country national (TCN)* present in the US and visitors present in Canada or Mexico who wishes to apply for a nonimmigrant visa at the Embassy or consulates in Canada or Mexico, must make an appointment for an interview.
+Any third-country national (TCN)* present in the US and visitors present in Canada or Mexico who wish to apply for a nonimmigrant visa at the Embassy or consulates in Canada or Mexico must make an appointment for an interview.

 What is a Passport?

-A passport is a travel document issued by your origin country which allows you to travel internationally.
+A passport is a travel document issued by your country of origin that allows you to travel internationally.
 Usually, an ordinary passport is valid for 5 to 10 years; however, if your passport has less than 3 or 6 months left until expiration, most countries do not allow you to travel and must renew it.

-A passport is different from a traveling visa, and as such, they are not valid for the same amount of time.
+• A passport is different from a traveling visa, so they are not valid for the same amount of time.

-A passport must be completely replaced when it expires, either by renewing it in advance or by submitting a new application.
+• A passport must be completely replaced when it expires, either by renewing it in advance or submitting a new application.

-Note: F and J students who have a valid visa and an expired passport are still able to use their visa (if they have the old passport), and must remember to carry and present the old passport along with the new passport when traveling.
+Note: F and J students with a valid visa and an expired passport can still use their visa (if they have the old passport) and must remember to carry and present the old passport along with the new one when traveling.

 Passport 6-Month Rule